17 Best Things To Do In Colonia Del Sacramento, Uruguay

 Where to stay in Colonia del Sacramento

 If you decide to spend a few days in Colonia del Sacramento, you will find no shortage of good places to stay.
-Keep in mind that it is better to book in advance, especially at weekends, as it can get busy.
+However, it is better to book in advance, especially at weekends, as it can get busy.

-These are some of the best hotels in Colonia del Sacramento:
+These are some of the best Colonia del Sacramento hotels:

-• Don Antonio Posada is a fabulous hotel with spacious, comfortable rooms set around a small but well kept internal garden where you’ll also find a pool.
+• Don Antonio Posada is a fabulous hotel with spacious, comfortable rooms set around a small but well-kept internal garden with a pool.
+The hotel is very comfortable, and the staff is excellent.

 Other useful information

-Compared to Argentina, Uruguay is really expensive so don’t be shocked by the prices in Colonia, especially food prices.
+Compared to Argentina, Uruguay is really expensive, so don’t be shocked by the prices in Colonia, especially for food.

-Colonia del Sacramento is a really safe place to visit – you can stroll around day and night and face no issues at all.
-However, I still recommend getting a good travel insurance for your trip to Uruguay.
+Colonia del Sacramento is a really safe place to visit—you can stroll around day and night and face no issues at all.
+However, I still recommend getting good travel insurance for your trip to Uruguay.

 Make sure to read my post Why You Need A Good Travel Insurance.
-Get your travel insurance here.
+I recommend HeyMondo travel insurance.
+There’s a variety of different plans and packages depending on what you want covered.

 Further Readings